mlrun/mlrun/docs/concepts/alerts.md

 ## Creating an alert with a template

+The system has a few pre-defined templates: `JobFailed`, `DataDriftDetected`, `DataDriftSuspected`.
-When you use a template, you only need to supply:
+When using a pre-defined template, you only need to supply:
 - name: str
 - project: str
 - entity: EventEntity
-- NotificationKind: a list of at least one notification.
+- NotificationKind: a list of at least one notification

+Do not confgure: summary, severity, trigger, or reset policy.

 See the {py:meth}`AlertTemplate parameters<mlrun.common.schemas.alert.AlertTemplate>`.